Jazz Chisholm Jr.: Miami Marlins (2020–2024)

-By mid-season 2022, Chisholm was hitting for a .254 batting average, alongside 14 home runs, 45 runs batted in, 39 runs scored, 12 stolen bases, and an on base plus slugging percentage of .860.
-He was the National League leader at his position in OPS, home runs and RBI, as well as slugging percentage (.535) and triples (4).
-Chisholm made the All Star Game for the first time in his career, being named the starting second baseman for the National League.
+By mid-season 2022, Chisholm was hitting for a .254 batting average, alongside 14 home runs, 45 RBIs, 39 runs scored, 12 stolen bases, and an on base plus slugging percentage of .860.
+He was the National League leader at his position in on base plus slugging percentage, home runs, RBIs, slugging percentage, (.535) and triples (4).
+Chisholm made the All-Star Game for the first time in his career, being named the starting second baseman for the National League.
 He became the first Bahamian-born player to make the All-Star Game roster.
 He did not play in the game, as he was placed on the injured list on June 29, due to what was then diagnosed as right lower back strain.
-On July 22, the Marlins stated that Chisholm had a stress reaction in his lower back, and would miss at least six weeks of the season.
+On July 22, the Marlins stated that Chisholm had a stress reaction in his lower back and would miss at least six weeks of the season.
 On September 10, it was confirmed that Chisholm would be out for the rest of the season.
-In 60 games that season, he hit .254/.325/.535 with 14 home runs, 10 doubles, 4 triples, 45 RBI and 12 stolen bases.
+In 60 games that season, he hit .254/.325/.535 with 14 home runs, 10 doubles, 4 triples, 45 RBIs, and 12 stolen bases.

-Chisholm was confirmed to be moving to the outfield to play centerfield in the 2023 season after Luis Arráez was traded to the team on January 20, 2023.
+Chisholm said that he was the target of significant hazing in the Marlins clubhouse.
+Miguel Rojas ruined multiple custom made cleats that belonged to Chisholm, cutting them with scissors and pouring milk in them.
+Chisholm criticized Rojas calling him a bad team captain and bad teammate saying that behavior like his shows lack of leadership in bringing rookie teammates down.
+Manager Don Mattingly called a team meeting in 2022 to try to resolve the issues.

+The Marlins moved Chisholm to center field before the 2023 season after the team acquired Luis Arráez.
+In 97 games for Miami, Chisholm batted .250/.304/.457 with a career-high 19 home runs, 51 RBI, and 22 stolen bases.
+He went 0-for-8 as the Marlins lost both games of the National League Wild Card Series.
+Following the season on October 10, Chisholm underwent surgery to repair turf toe in his right foot.

+Prior to the 2024 season, Chisholm lost his salary arbitration case and had a $2.6 million salary for the season.
+As rumors circulated that the Marlins might trade Chisholm, the Marlins resumed playing him at second base on July 13.